marissamanley/2016_Voter_Information/README.md

 AVL Tree to a Hashmap.

 ## Distribution of Responsibility and Roles
-Marcus Elosegui's main tasks revolved around implementing the code that would create the initial states and districts and generate the voters, as well as filling out the .csv file used.
-He created and filled out the majority of the .csv that holds scaled voter values, senate and house candidates, and the percentages of votes for each candidate.
-Marcus also created the function that reads the .csv and stores the data to the AVL Tree and Unordered Map.
-The other function he implemented is the one that creates all of the voters and adds the total counts to the districts and states.
 Marissa Manley's main tasks revolved around implementing the code that would access data from the AVL tree and Unordered Map and produce the results in an organized and easy-to-read format.
 In our main function, she created a menu that would allow for access to